barend-erasmus/pangolin/src/testing/performance/write-ahead-log/README.md

 ### In-Memory

 | # of Records | Time taken in ms | Records per second |
 | ------------ | ---------------- | ------------------ |
 | 5 000        | 12               | 416 666.6666       |

 ### Disk with In-Memory Buffer

+* Log entries are synced to disk after every `x` number of logs which increases write speeds and only a small number of logs will be lost in the event of a failure.

 | Type | # of Records | Buffer Size | Time taken in ms | Records per second |
 | ---- | ------------ | ----------- | ---------------- | ------------------ |